 Want to experience the most adventurous North Woods Maine experience yet?

 When you visit an area, we’re sure you are interested in exploring the best the region has to offer.
 The Lodge pioneered the Moose Safari trip as a unique experience for its guests almost 20 years ago.
 By listening to our guests we have continued to offer excursions that are highly memorable.
-The lodge has hand selected the best guides around and in many cases they are exclusive to us; not just a Maine guide but Master Maine Guides which means they are proficient in multiple areas.
+Our Greenville Maine Hotel has hand selected the best guides around and in many cases they are exclusive to us; not just a Maine guide but Master Maine Guides which means they are proficient in multiple areas.
 The Lodge is prepared to handle all your concierge services.

 When you click on a season – you can see activities that are available when you are here.

 Moose Safari & Wildlife Tours